cmille47/stocksocial/README.md

 2) git clone this repo
 3) go to react-app folder
 4) install all packages/dependencies using npm install
+5) To get real time stock data, change the flag in APIContext to true.
+To preserve api requests, we use mock data when flag is set to false.

 ## Running the App
 To run the app, simply follow the create-react-app instructions which can be found [here](https://github.com/cmille47/stocksocial/blob/main/react-app/README.md)